Canadian Natural Resources Stock Is Believed To Be Modestly Overvalued

 Link: These companies may deliever higher future returns at reduced risk.

-Since investing in companies with low financial strength could result in permanent capital loss, investors must carefully review a company's financial strength before deciding whether to buy shares.
-Looking at the cash-to-debt ratio and interest coverage can give a good initial perspective on the company's financial strength.
-Canadian Natural Resources has a cash-to-debt ratio of 0.02, which ranks in the bottom 10% of the companies in Oil & Gas industry.
-Based on this, GuruFocus ranks Canadian Natural Resources's financial strength as 3 out of 10, suggesting poor balance sheet.
+Investing in companies with poor financial strength has a higher risk of permanent loss of capital.
+Thus, it is important to carefully review the financial strength of a company before deciding whether to buy its stock.
+Looking at the cash-to-debt ratio and interest coverage is a great starting point for understanding the financial strength of a company.
+Canadian Natural Resources has a cash-to-debt ratio of 0.02, which is in the bottom 10% of the companies in Oil & Gas industry.
+GuruFocus ranks the overall financial strength of Canadian Natural Resources at 3 out of 10, which indicates that the financial strength of Canadian Natural Resources is poor.
 This is the debt and cash of Canadian Natural Resources over the past years:

 It poses less risk to invest in profitable companies, especially those that have demonstrated consistent profitability over the long term.
 A company with high profit margins is also typically a safer investment than one with low profit margins.
 Canadian Natural Resources has been profitable 7 over the past 10 years.
 Over the past twelve months, the company had a revenue of $13.1 billion and loss of $0.209 a share.
 Its operating margin is -2.54%, which ranks in the middle range of the companies in Oil & Gas industry.
 Overall, GuruFocus ranks the profitability of Canadian Natural Resources at 6 out of 10, which indicates fair profitability.
 This is the revenue and net income of Canadian Natural Resources over the past years: